 The Mobile Assistance for Groups and Individuals in the Community (MAGIC) project is designed to discover innovative approaches to post-stroke care with a view to improving the independence of stroke survivors.
 It is the only Pre-Commercial Procurement of it’s kind on the island of Ireland, with project lead, Julie-Ann Walkden, Business Services Organisation, Health and Social Care Northern Ireland (BSO, HSCNI) winning a Horizon 2020 outstanding achievement award at the ‘Ireland’s Champions of EU Research’ Enterprise Ireland event earlier this year.

-AppAttic’s successful tender for phase one was to research a novel VR-based game that could rehabilitate post-stroke and be engaging for friends and family to play.
+AppAttic’s successful tender for phase one was to research a novel VR-based mass-appeal game called Magic Moovr that could adapt to various degrees of disability post-stroke and be engaging for friends and family to play.
 Phase one was a success and we are now progressing to phase two where we will be designing a clinical trial protocol for concurrent research studies in the UK and Italy, alongside building out our VR prototype.